Infrared Sauna Benefits: A Science-Backed Wellness Therapy

 What is an Infrared Sauna?

-An infrared sauna uses infrared lamps to emit infrared light, which is absorbed by the skin and converted into heat.
-Unlike conventional saunas, which operate at higher temperatures (often exceeding 180°F or 82°C), infrared sauna therapy works at a more comfortable range of 110–140°F (43–60°C).
-This allows for deep tissue penetration without overloading the cardiovascular system or causing surface overheating, making the experience gentler while still being therapeutically effective.
+An infrared sauna uses infrared lamps to emit infrared radiation, which is absorbed by the skin and converted into heat.
+Unlike a traditional sauna or steam room, which often operates at temperatures exceeding 180°F (82°C), this therapy works at a more comfortable range of 110–140°F (43–60°C).

 Types of Infrared Light (NIR, MIR, and FIR)